-If the control unit detects that the throttle valve idle position needs to be retaught, then the MIL flashes 2x per second.
+If the control unit detects that the throttle valve idle position needs to be retaught, then the malfunction indicator lamp flashes 2x per second.

 Danger of poisoning Exhaust gases are toxic and inhaling them may result in unconsciousness and death.